grafana/agent/docs/sources/flow/tasks/migrate/from-otelcol.md

 The following list is specific to the convert command and not {{< param "PRODUCT_NAME" >}}:

-* Many OpenTelemetry Collector components are supported.
-You can get a general idea of which exist in Flow mode for conversion by reviewing the `otelcol.*` components in the [Component Reference]({{< relref "../../reference/components/" >}}).
+* Components are supported which directly embed upstream OpenTelemetry Collector features.
+You can get a general idea of which exist in
+  {{< param "PRODUCT_NAME" >}} for conversion by reviewing the `otelcol.*` components in the [Component Reference]({{< relref "../../reference/components/" >}}).
   Any additional unsupported features are returned as errors during conversion.
 * Check if you are using any extra command line arguments with OpenTelemetry Collector that aren't present in your configuration file.
 * Metamonitoring metrics exposed by {{< param "PRODUCT_NAME" >}} usually match OpenTelemetry Collector metamonitoring metrics but will use a different name.
   Make sure that you use the new metric names, for example, in your alerts and dashboards queries.